MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 ### -DomainController

-  *This parameter has been deprecated from Teams Powershell Module 3.0 and above as it is no longer relevant to Microsoft Teams*.
+  *This parameter has been deprecated from Teams PowerShell Module 3.0 and above as it is no longer relevant to Microsoft Teams*.

 ```yaml
 Type: Fqdn